jimwang99/riscv-training/slide/bs/05-lecture.uncore.md

 - Debugger can select one or multiple harts to debug

 ### Run control
-- Halt, resume, halt-on-reset, reset, singl-step
+- Halt, resume, halt-on-reset, reset, single-step
 ]

 .col-6[